ratgdo/homekit-ratgdo/README.md

 > See the section below on where to get help.

 > [!WARNING]
-> This firmware does not currently provide support the delayed close feature while warning users with
+> Delayed close feature is disabled by default.
+You can enable a delay of up-to 60 seconds on the
-> flashing lights and beeping.
-When you ask it to close, it closes.
-If this is a concern for you, then you
+> settings page.
+During the delay period the garage door lights will flash and you may hear the
-> may want to go with another solution until this feature can be implemented.
-See [Issue #60](https://github.com/ratgdo/homekit-ratgdo/issues/60)
+> relay clicking, but there is no audible beep.

 > [!NOTE]
 > Many thanks to the original author @thenewwazoo.